Reaching In / Reaching Out

 Reaching In is thoughtful, inspirational, and highly recommended as a motivational listening experience.” — Midwest Book Review

-1. Imagine, Part 1 - Jamaal Amir Akbari, spoken word; with Octet: Despax string quartet and Modasaurus jazz quartet.
+1. Imagine, Part 1 - Jamaal Amir Akbari, spoken word; Despax string quartet and Modasaurus jazz quartet.
 The first six tunes explore the depth of internal turmoil (of isolation, grief, anxiety) and the hopeful commitment to do the self-work of reaching in.

-2. Thoughts and Prayers - Octet: Despax string quartet and Modasaurus jazz quartet.
+2. Thoughts and Prayers - Despax string quartet and Modasaurus jazz quartet.
 Solo by Valérie Despax (cello).

 4. Grief and Despair - Despax string quartet.
 Joined by Modasaurus jazz quartet (free improvisation from 4:35 to the end).